ZBok/BetterVanillaPirates/readme.md

 ---After you complete the main storyline (or if you've already completed it), you'll start to see merchants and pirates will sometimes be outfit with limited alien tech, and in the occasional Military ship (Skein, Cruiser, Gunboat etc) in corresponding regions.
 You'll also start to see see alien tech fit Marauder fleets in the new missions as described above.

----After you complete the Kestrel missions (or if you've already completed them), you'll notice merchants pirates start to appear in a wide range of Kestrel outfits, in the model that corresponds to your design choice in the Kestrel missions.
+---After you complete the Kestrel missions (or if you've already completed them), you'll notice merchants and pirates start to appear in a wide range of Kestrel outfits, in the model that corresponds to your design choice in the Kestrel missions.
 Kestrels will also be seen occasionally in the missions described above.

 ---After you complete both main storyline and Kestrel missions (or if you've already completed them), you'll see the occasional limited alien fitted Kestrel, both in ambient merchant/pirate fleets, and in the missions described above.